browserup/browserup-proxy/README.md

 Consult the Javadocs on the `net.lightbody.bmp.BrowserMobProxy` class for the full API.

 ### Using With Selenium

+**Selenium 3 users**: Due to a [geckodriver issue](https://github.com/mozilla/geckodriver/issues/97), Firefox 51 and lower do not properly support proxies with WebDriver's DesiredCapabilities.
+See [this answer](http://stackoverflow.com/a/41373808/4256475) for a suitable work-around.

 BrowserMob Proxy makes it easy to use a proxy in Selenium tests:
 ```java